Software index

 Emulators

 - PCSX2 - PS2 emulator.
-Works VERY well, over 99% of games are compatible.
-Only real issue I had was lag in a cutscene in Indiana Jones and the Staff of Kings, but outside of that everything performs smoothly.
-Sadly, there's no Linux ARM version, so I wouldn't be able to run it in Asahi.
+Works very well, over 99% of games are compatible.
+Only real issue I had was one instance of severe lag in a cutscene, but outside of that everything performs smoothly.
+Unfortunately, there's no Linux ARM version.

 - RetroArch - Emulator launcher that supports many different emulators (cores).
 It works well for NES and SNES games, but has many more options (DS, PSP, PS1, GameCube/Wii) that I haven't tested.

 - Delta - Nintendo game emulator for iOS.
-It has a much cleaner overlay when playing DS games (RetroArch would cover the bottom screen), but the game selection screen is buggy, with tiles occasionally disappearing.
+It has a much cleaner overlay when playing DS games, but the game selection screen is buggy, with tiles occasionally disappearing.

 - PySolFC - A collection of solitaire games written in Python.
 Latest versions are broken on macOS, so if you use it, download version 3.1.0 instead.